 Our partners offer valuable expertise and resources to improve the way we address key environmental and social issues.
 These are selected to help us deliver on our sustainability strategy.

-We’re working closely with Alzheimer's Society to ensure we protect vulnerable customers from financial exclusion and loss of independence.
-We’re delivering training and awareness sessions for our employees to improve their knowledge and ability to support people affected by dementia.
-Our commitment is that at least 50% of our colleagues will become Dementia Friends by 2020 .
+Over 50% of our colleagues have become Dementia Friends in 2020.
 Together with Alzheimer’s Society, we’ve also created a steering group — made up of people living with or affected by dementia — to advise us on how to be a dementia-friendly bank, including reviewing our products, services, and digital access.

 Since 2016, we’ve worked together with Age UK to increase the financial independence of older people.